-1. For what is leather used?
-What is it made from?

-Leather is used to make many products, including shoes, jackets, handbags, and couches.
-Real leather is made from the skin of animals like cows, buffalo, pigs, and alligators.

-2. What problems do critics have with leather?
+- Why is leather a highly desirable material?
+It is used to make everything from jackets and handbags to couches.
+It is tough, fashionable, and distinctive. - 2.
+What do critics say about the use of leather?
 Animal rights groups protest the killing of animals to make leather.
-Also, raising cows requires large amounts of water and land.
-Cows also produce a fair amount of methane.

-3. What has Mycoworks developed?

-This company has developed a process that uses mushrooms to make a material that closely imitates the look and feel of leather.
+Also, the cattle industry-one of the main sources of leather-has come under fire.
+Raising cows requires large amounts of water and land.
+Cows also produce a fair amount of methane-a greenhouse gas that contributes to climate change. - What has Mycoworks developed?
+Mycoworks has developed a process that uses mushrooms to make a material that closely imitates the look and feel of leather.

-4. How are mycelium cells used to make mushroom leather?
+4. How does Mycoworks make their mushroom leather?

-The cells are grown in a 3-D structure that is specially engineered to make the mycelium threads become densely intertwined.
+To make their mushroom leather, Mycoworks grows mycelium cells.
+These are the thin thread-like cells that make up a mushroom.
+They are grown in a 3-D structure that is specially engineered to make the mycelium threads become densely intertwined.
 This causes them to form a tough material that has the strength and durability of traditional leather.

 5. What are some of the benefits of Fine Mycelium?
 Fine Mycelium can be grown in trays in a matter of weeks.
-It can be grown into different shapes and sizes.
-Once done growing, it is tanned to make it look and feel like animal leather.
+It can be grown into different shapes and sizes as desired.
+Once the Fine Mycelium has finished growing, it is tanned to make it look and feel like animal leather.
 It has a flexible grainy surface like real leather.
 Mycoworks also points out their product is sustainable and won't contribute to climate change because it is carbon-neutral.

+1. What have Western thinkers assumed about animals?

-1. Why have most Western thinkers assumed animals don't have emotions?
+For much of human history, most Western thinkers have assumed animals don't have emotions.
 They have assumed emotions are a product of sentience, and therefore a distinctly human experience.

-2. What is part of the reason for this thinking?
+- 2. What is part of the reason that it is difficult to determine whether animals have emotions?

 Part of the problem is that emotions are subjective and difficult to measure.
-Since most animals don't have the ability to speak-at least in any way humans can understand-they can't tell us what they are feeling.

-3. How did the team of scientists investigate the emotional states of horses?
+Since most animals don't have the ability to speak-at least in any way humans can understand-they can't tell us what they are feeling. - 3.
+How did Martine Hausberger and her team investigate the emotional states of horses?

 They used electroencephalogy (EEG), a method for measuring brain waves.
-They attached a headset device onto horses' heads so their brain waves could be measured as they went about their day.

-4. What did they discover?
+They attached a simple EEG headset device onto horses' heads so their brain waves could be measured as they went about their day. - 4.
+What did they discover?

-They found that horses that roamed freely outdoors with other horses had more brain waves called theta waves.
-In humans, theta waves are believed to reflect calm and wellbeing.
+They found that horses that roamed freely with their herd outdoors had more brain waves called theta waves.
+In humans, theta waves are believed to reflect calm and well-being.
 Horses that lived in stalls and had little contact with other horses had more gamma brain waves.
-In humans, these waves are associated with anxiety and stress.
+These waves are associated in people with anxiety and stress.